 - 1. In order to enhance biodiversity, development proposals will be encouraged to: - a.
 Use restrained exterior lighting in low blue content white or yellow light only. - b.
 Increase canopy cover as part of any landscaping scheme. - c.
-Increase the area of permeable surface. - Development proposals should seek to protect or enhance the status or population of priority habitats, species and wildlife movement. - 4.32 The Plan will support proposals for restoring front and back gardens, introducing biodiversity measures, replacing gaps in tree lines and increasing soft landscaping.
+Increase where feasible the area of permeable surfaces, particularly those that incorporate biodiversity-enhancing features such as gravel turf (eg. Schotterrasen), having regard for ground conditions, effectiveness and viability. - 2.
+Development proposals should seek to protect or enhance the status or population of priority habitats, species and wildlife movement. - 4.32 The Plan will support proposals for restoring front and back gardens, introducing biodiversity measures, replacing gaps in tree lines and increasing soft landscaping.
 The Royal Horticultural Society suggests numerous ways to increase biodiversity in private gardens. - 4.33 A wide body of evidence suggests that blue-rich white outdoor lighting is detrimental to the ecosystem, to the enjoyment of the night sky, to astronomical research and possibly to human health.
 See Appendix 1, Evidence Base, for more information.